kestral246/quarry/README.md

 Early Game Considerations
 -------------------------

-By default, the wooden pickaxe has been removed.
-There are two other ways to get started digging stone:
+Since the wooden pickaxe has been removed, other ways are needed to get started digging stone:

 - Find three flints (in gravel) and make a flint pickaxe.

-- Find a dungeon that has cobble floors, and make a stone pickaxe (cobble can be picked up by hand).
+- Find a dungeon that has cobble floors, and make a stone pickaxe (cobble can be picked up by hand). *[But only if stonebrick\_dungeons mod is using its default to keep cobble floors.]*

-However, there are two configuration options that could change this:

-- quarry\_replace\_wooden\_pickaxe = false, will keep wooden pickaxe in game.

-- stonebrick\_dungeons\_change\_floor = true, will get rid of cobble floors in dungeons.

 Dependencies
 ------------